vw79/I3D/README.md

 -3D modeling of AirPods
 -video editing
 -stage setup
--recording presentations of AirPods and all products the stage
+-recording presentations of AirPods and all products on the stage